-No amounts have been reclassified into or out of fair value classifications in the year.
+No amounts have been reclassified into or out of fair value classifications in the year ended March 31, 2014.
 Financial assets have been pledged as security for liabilities under the MTI (note 4).
 The Group does not hold any multiple embedded derivative financial assets or liabilities.
-No loans or receivables or financial liabilities have been categorized as fair value through net earnings or loss.
+The ineffective portion of an unrealized hedge loss on an interest rate forward contract of \$0.2 million was recognized in net earnings during the year ended March 31, 2014 (note 6(c)).

-As at March 31, 2013, all available for sale and held-for-trading financial instruments are classified as level 1 in the fair value hierarchy with quoted prices in active markets.
+As at March 31, 2014, all available for sale and held-for-trading financial instruments are classified as level 1 in the fair value hierarchy with quoted prices in active markets.

-During the year ended March 31, 2013, no profits resulting from the use of valuation techniques used to measure level 2 or 3 instruments in the fair value hierarchy (i.e. those with no active market price) have been recognized.
+During the year ended March 31, 2014, no profits resulting from the use of valuation techniques used to measure level 2 or 3 instruments in the fair value hierarchy (i.e. those with no active market price) have been recognized.